Like all medicines, statins can cause side effects. But most people tolerate them well and do not have any problems.

 - tendon problems (tendons are tough cords of tissue that connect muscles to bones)

-Statins can rarely cause muscle inflammation (swelling) and damage.
+It's rare, but statins can sometimes cause muscle inflammation (swelling) and damage.
 Speak to your doctor if you have muscle pain, tenderness or weakness that cannot be explained – for example, pain that is not caused by physical work.

 Your doctor may carry out a blood test to measure a substance in your blood called creatine kinase (CK), which is released into the blood when your muscles are inflamed or damaged.

-If the CK in your blood is raised, your doctor may advise you to stop taking the statin.
+If there's a big increase in the CK in your blood, your doctor may advise you to stop taking the statin.
 Regular exercise can sometimes lead to a rise in CK, so tell your doctor if you've been exercising a lot.

 Once your CK level has returned to normal, your doctor may suggest you start taking the statin again, but at a lower dose.